ISibboI/AgentSim/README.md

 * maven, only tested with version 3

 ### How to run on Linux
-* Execute `install.sh` to compile the program
-* Execute `run.sh` to execute the program after compilation
+* Execute `run.sh` to update, compile and execute the program

 ### Goal
 Simulate a small goblin population in a cave.
 The population should slowly build up and produce resources.